 Testing on a real device takes a long time, so doing it early on will slow down the development process.
 At these stages, emulators and simulators will suffice and are enough to detect major issues with the application.
 Any other minor issues will show with real-device testing and get fixed with little effort.

 However, in some cases, it’s worth the extra time to start testing on real devices in earlier stages.
 When the app depends on the smartphone’s hardware, you would be saving money by testing it on a real device because you would identify hardware-related problems early on.
-Otherwise, you might run into major issues and have to scrap and rewrite code to fix them.
+Otherwise, you might run into major issues and have to scrape and rewrite code to fix them.

 In Conclusion

 Testing isn’t optional when developing a mobile app and doing different test types is recommended.
 It starts with using a simulator or emulator at the early stages, then real-device testing, divided into other types like alpha and beta testing.
-Testing will ensure the app has minimum performance issues, and you will rest assured it’s ready for release.
+Testing will ensure the app has minimum performance issues, and you can rest assured it’s ready for release.